jrandj/aws-security-specialty/README.md

     * AWS Config can be used to get a list of all resources.
 Methods such as using a bash or PowerShell script are less efficient.

 1. A company uses CloudTrail to log all AWS API activity for all regions in all its accounts.
 The CISO has asked that additional steps be taken to protect the integrity of the log files.
 What combination of steps will protect the log files from intentional or unintentional alteration?
     * An S3 bucket should be created in a dedicated log account and other accounts should have write only access to this account.
-CloudTrail log file integrity validation should be enabled.
+CloudTrail log file integrity validation should be enabled (note it is enabled by default).

 1. You have enabled CloudTrail logs for your company’s AWS account.
 In addition, the IT Security department has mentioned that the logs need to be encrypted.
 How can this be achieved?
     * By default all AWS CloudTrail event log files are encrypted using Amazon S3 Server-Side Encryption (SSE).